vitaly-t/pg-promise/README.md

 db.manyOrNone(query, values); // expects anything, same as `any`
 ```

-There is however one specific method `result(query, values)` to bypass any result verification, and instead resolve
+There is however one specific method [result](http://vitaly-t.github.io/pg-promise/Database.html#result) to bypass any result verification, and instead resolve
 with the original [Result] object passed from the [PG] library.

-You can also add your own methods and properties to this protocol via the [extend](#extend) event.
+You can also add your own methods and properties to this protocol via the [extend] event.

 Each query function resolves its **data** according to the `qrm` that was used: